Learn about your insurance coverage options and responsiblities for the coverage while you are on leave.

 - Use at least one day of paid leave Ex: Reduced Paid Leave, Paid Time Off or Extended Illness Bank

 For employees enrolled in the medical plan, this means MD Anderson pays 100% of the premiums for your medical coverage (or part of if you receive part-time benefits) for each month you meet one of the criteria above.
-However, if you are on leave that is not covered by FML and/or you do not receive any pay for a full calendar month, you must pay the premiums normally paid by MD Anderson in addition to the premiums you regularly pay.
+However, if you are on leave that is not covered by FML and/or you do not receive at least one day of pay in a calendar calendar month, you must pay the premiums normally paid by MD Anderson in addition to the premiums you regularly pay.

 Example – Premiums for medical coverage